 Symbols represent major park features & activities.
 Blue icons mean some/all are ADA accessible.

-Lighthouse tours are available 7 days a week from 11:00 a.m. to 3 p.m., weather and staff permitting.
+Lighthouse tours are available 7 days a week from 11:00 a.m. to 2 p.m., weather and staff permitting.
+Tour groups, school groups, and other groups please e-mail us to schedule a tour at Heceta.firstname.lastname@example.org.

 Restoration of the tower finished in mid-2013, and it's glorious.
 Read the news release.

 Heceta Head trail is part of a 7-mile network.
 Trails of varying difficulty feature beach and wildlife viewing areas.
 Wildlife refuge islands feature a view of common murres, cormorants, gulls, and other bird nesting areas.
 Sea lions and whales can be seen from the beach and cliff-top lighthouse.